A home from home

 At Cambridge, the Colleges provide student accommodation for most undergraduates for at least three years.
 Much more than just a hall of residence, your College is also where you do a lot of your studying and socialising.

 Unlike many universities, Cambridge guarantees most students College-owned accommodation for three years, and many Colleges provide for fourth-year students too.
 This means that you don’t have to find private accommodation after your first year.
 In addition:

-- No.1 for good accommodation (Times Higher Education Student Experience Survey 2014)
+- Top 3 for good accommodation (Times Higher Education Student Experience Survey 2015)

-- Short contracts – Colleges oer shorter annual accommodation contracts (26-39 weeks), so you don’t pay rent during the vacations unless you choose to stay in Cambridge.
+- Shorter contracts – Colleges offer shorter annual accommodation contracts (27-39 weeks), so you don’t pay rent during the vacations unless you choose to stay in Cambridge.

 - Not far to travel – College accommodation is close to the city centre and within walking or cycling distance of departments.

 Accommodation guarantee applies to single undergraduates without children, and at all Colleges except St Edmund's.
-All single undergraduates are expected to live in College-owned accommodation where possible and all students must ordinarily be available to study in Cambridge for the full duration of their course (with the exception of a year abroad where part of the course).
+All single undergraduates without children are usually expected to live in College-owned accommodation where possible and all students must ordinarily be available to study in Cambridge for the full duration of their course (with the exception of a year abroad where part of the course).